 I graduated from Tufts University with a B.A. in Political Science in 2011.
 I then served as a Preventative Health Education Peace Corps Volunteer in Senegal, West Africa for two years and continued for a third year to work with an organization doing public health research.
 I taught students of all levels, as well as adults, about health issues and tutored high school students in English and Math to prepare them for their exit exams.
 I also worked with adults to improve their spoken English for professional purposes.
 I studied Spanish up to the A.P. level during high school then studied French during college.
 I improved my French abilities while studying abroad in Cameroon, and became fluent in speaking, listening, reading and writing French while living in Senegal.
 During this time, I also learned two other local languages and in the process, learned methods for mastering new languages.
 I rely on these same methods to teach others ESL, French and Spanish.
 Based in part on my GRE scores, I was accepted to the Harvard T.H.
 Chan School of Public Health’s Master of Science program and will begin studying Global Health and Population in the fall.
 I teach others the methods I used to succeed on the GRE so that they can also boost their applications to graduate schools.
 In my spare time, I enjoy reading, cooking vegetarian food, making crafts from repurposed objects and exploring places I haven’t been before.

-Harvard School of Public Health - SM, Global Health and Population
+Graduate Degree: Harvard School of Public Health - Unknown, Global Health and Population

 GRE Quantitative: 164

 GRE Verbal: 159